 For example, lobing the opponent's backhand side can be a good strategy.
 Thus, lobing in the middle can be a good strategy and thus avoid not only a smash of the opponent, but also to break the angles ...

-Tactically, making a lob in a very delicate and uncomfortable situation is not necessarily paying off.
-It is better to try in this case to put a short and slow ball.
+Tactically, lobing in a very awkward and uncomfortable situation doesn't have to pay off.
+It is better to try in this case to put back a short and slow ball.
 Why ?
-The lob will have a good chance of being badly done ...
-Balance: Your opponents will crucify you while you are not already in a good position.
+The lob will have a good chance of being badly done… Conclusion: Your opponents will crucify you when you were already not in a good position.

 Franck Binisti - Padel Magazine